Home Examples Screenshots User manual Bluesky logo

 2. Getting started

 From the New simulation tab in the file ribbon, open the New simulation window (see ??).
 Choose Organic solar cells, then pick a ready-made PM6:Y6_E6_0hrs demo device to start (see ??).
+There is nothing special about this device, apart from it has preconfigured Impedance Spectroscopy simulation modes.
 We will use the FX domain tools to run IS around a nominal operating point.

 OghmaNano 'New simulation' window showing device categories; Organic solar cells highlighted.